What is a cookie?

 A cookie is a small text files sent by us to your computer or mobile device.
 They are unique to your account or your browser.
 Session-based cookies last only while your browser is open and are automatically deleted when you close your browser.
 Persistent cookies last until you or your browser delete them or until they expire.

 To find out more about cookies, visit this site.

-Some cookies are associated with your account and personal information in order to remember that you are logged in and which workspaces you are logged into.
-Other cookies are not tied to your account but are unique and allow us to carry out analytics and customisation, among other similar things.
+Some cookies are associated with your account and personal information.
+These are used in order to remember that you are logged in and which workspaces you are logged into.
+Other cookies are not tied to your account.
+However, they are unique and allow us to carry out analytics and customization, among other similar things.

 Cookies can be used to recognize you when you visit a Site or use our Services, remember your preferences, and give you a personalized experience that’s consistent with your settings.
 Cookies also make your interactions faster and more secure.

 What types of cookies does Aptus Clinical use?

 There are generally four categories of cookies: “Strictly Necessary,” “Performance,” “Functionality,” and “Targeting.”
 Aptus Clinical routinely uses three of these types of cookie: “Strictly Necessary,” “Performance,” and “Targeting.”

 Here is some information about each cookie category: